seigenbrode/gluecon-deeplens-workshop/README.md

 -----

-This 2-hour workshop was created to demonstrate the ability to build and deploy machinelearning models to the edge using [AWS DeepLens](https://aws.amazon.com/deeplens/).
+This 2-hour workshop was created to demonstrate the ability to build and deploy machine learning models to the edge using [AWS DeepLens](https://aws.amazon.com/deeplens/).
 The final module (optional - pending time) demonstrates the ability to build and deploy your own model to your DeepLens device.

 ## Workshop Modules: